slopezpereyra/slopezpereyra.github.io/_posts/2024-11-28-GodelsCompleteProof.md

 -   $r^\textbf{A} = \\{ (t_1 / \bowtie , \ldots, t_n / \bowtie ) : [ r(t_1,\ldots, t_n) ] \in \mathcal{U}  \\}$,
     for each $r \in \mathcal{R}_n, t_1,\ldots,t_n \in T_c^\tau$

-Accept without proof the following property, which we denote with
+Accept without proof the following property, which is simple to prove by
-$\star$ from now onwards:
+induction:

 $$t^\textbf{A}[t_1 / \bowtie , \ldots, t_n /\bowtie ] = t(t_1,\ldots, t_n) / \bowtie$$